kyamagu/mexopencv/README.markdown

 ### When you see segfault

-The OpenCV windows package contains binary files compiled without `SECURE_SCL` flag, but mex command in Matlab does not use this option by default, which results in segmentation fault on execution.
+The OpenCV windows package contains binary files compiled with `SECURE_SCL` flag, but mex command in Matlab does not use this option by default, which results in segmentation fault on execution.
 To fix the issue, remove `SECURE_SCL=0` flag from the default mex configuration.
 The default mex